albinoyoda/albinoyoda.github.io/README.md

 # Welcome to wow fury sim GitHub
 ## Basics
-This is a C++ based wow classic simulator for fury warriors, the mechanics used in the simulator can be found in: https://github.com/magey/classic-warrior/wiki/Attack-table
+This is Kateparry warrior fury sim that is ported to TBC, the mechanics used in the simulator can be found in: https://github.com/magey/classic-warrior/wiki/Attack-table

 # Website
-https://wow-fury-sim.herokuapp.com/
+You can find the original classic WoW sim on the link below: https://wow-fury-sim.herokuapp.com/

 # Discord